 How’s that done?
 Many people use their smartphones as a Wi-Fi hotspot, giving them access to the internet via their data plan.
 A fraudster can easily use a phone as a hotspot, call it “MTA Free Wi-Fi” and everyone taking New York transit on a particular train or in a certain station can access it.
 Any data you send through your phone is intercepted by the Wi-Fi owner.

 Public Wi-Fi is more than a gate to the user’s personal data, it can also open up access to a company’s entire network, such as through guest internet connection.
 In one case, fraudsters broke into a hotel’s property management system through an insecure Wi-Fi network and a set of smart-enabled remote-control curtains.
 Using this back door, the hackers were able to steal customer credit card information, resulting in a massive breach of 383 million records.

 In general, any time you are using a public connection without your own VPN (which I recommend you use), avoid sensitive activity like sending money through your banking app, telling your brother your credit card info over an online call, or resetting your email password.

-When you use apps and free Wi-Fi, you are not only at risk of having your personal information stolen, but hackers could be planting malware for future, often bigger, damage like spreading it to your work computer or to everyone on your contact list.
+When you use apps and free Wi-Fi, you are not only at risk of having your personal information stolen, but hackers could be planting malware for future, often bigger, damage like spreading it to your work computer or everyone on your contact list.
 And no one wants to be patient zero of an online pandemic.